Lunoastro/sopra-f25-group-07-client/README.md

 * [peng-liu98](https://github.com/peng-liu98) *Front-end*

-We would like to thank our teaching assistant [tba](tba) for his helpful guidance throughout the project.
+We would like to thank our teaching assistant [Grizzlytron](https://github.com/Grizzlytron) for his helpful guidance throughout the project.

 ## License